 - Understanding how the world works as a complex system, articulating, documenting, simplifying.

-- Creating models for behaviour of complex systems, including people.
+- Creating models for the behaviour of complex systems, including people.

 - Sharing and discussing models with others so that we may enhance them.